 If you have tried these methods and are still experiencing problems with overheating, then it is always important to consult your doctor to see if the cause could be health related.
 Some types of medication list night sweats as a side-effect, so make sure to check the labels to see if you may be affected by this.
 Hormone disorders, neurological conditions, and even natural bodily changes, such as menopause, can cause excessive sweating while sleeping.
 If in doubt, please visit your doctor.

 Children experiencing night sweats can be very worrying for parents, and can affect a child’s quality of sleep.
 This can cause lower levels of concentration and drowsiness during the day.
 It’s important to remember that climate conditions can have a stronger effect on children than adults, so sweating during the night can just be caused by being generally too warm at night.

-There are a few things you can do to make sure your child stays comfortable at night, such as leaving a few hours between dinner and bedtime to make sure your child has time to digest before going to sleep.
+There are a few things you can do to make sure your child stays comfortable at night, such as leaving a few hours between dinner and bedtime to make sure your child has time to digest their food before going to sleep.
 You should also make sure the bedroom isn’t too warm, and that the correct blankets are being used for the season.
 Fresh air can really improve sleep quality, so open a window slightly if possible.